 A Cracked Foundation

 First, where is the crack?
-Is the crack above ground level ?, How did the crack happen.
+Is the crack above ground level?
+How did the crack happen?
 Things move, and your foundation is no exception.
 But why did it move is the most important question.
-Your foundation is 8 inches wide for a poured (solid) concrete.
+Your foundation is 8 inches wide for poured (solid) concrete.
 But your footing is at least twice as wide.
-The footing is pour concrete on virgin soil.
+The footing is poured concrete on virgin soil.
 Meaning when your foundation was being dug out they can only dig until the level that your footing will sit on.
-If they dug up more then needed they would have to fill and compact it real good.
+If they dug up more than needed they would have to fill and compact it real good.
 And that’s a major code issue.
 However, the building inspector will never know this or not.

 Duck tape placed over a crack on the outside is better than a bigger repair on the inside.
 But don’t do that.
 Just making a point.